andrewbranch/docs/modules/01_Theory.md

 #### `node_modules` packages

-Node treats module specifiers that aren’t relative paths, absolute paths, or URLs as references to packages that it looks up in `node_modules` subdirectories.
+Node.js treats module specifiers that aren’t relative paths, absolute paths, or URLs as references to packages that it looks up in `node_modules` subdirectories.
 Bundlers conveniently adopted this behavior to allow their users to use the same dependency management system, and often even the same dependencies, as they would in Node.
 All of TypeScript’s `moduleResolution` options except `classic` support `node_modules` lookups.
-Like Node, TypeScript reads `package.json` files to determine what file to load for a given specifier.
-Since TypeScript wants to find _declaration files_ instead of JavaScript files, the process can diverge slightly from Node’s with the use of some TypeScript-specific `package.json` fields: `"types"` is the declaration file counterpart of the `"main"` field, and `"typesVersions"` allows a package to specify different declaration files for different versions of TypeScript.
+Like Node.js, TypeScript reads `package.json` files to determine what file to load for a given specifier.
+Since TypeScript wants to find _declaration files_ instead of JavaScript files, the process can diverge slightly from Node.js’s with the use of some TypeScript-specific `package.json` fields: `"types"` is the declaration file counterpart of the `"main"` field, and `"typesVersions"` allows a package to specify different declaration files for different versions of TypeScript.

 If no types are found in a package, TypeScript will make an additional lookup for the package in `node_modules/@types` directories, where community-contributed type definitions from [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) can be installed.
 The resolution process for a package specifier might go something like this: